ShivashishY/shiva/content/posts/what-is-web-three.md

 Web 2.0 also introduced social tagging systems, but they can be manipulated.
 With smart algorithms, the results can be filtered as manipulated by the AI.

 ### **Better Advertising &amp; Marketing:**
 No one likes to be bombarded with online ads.
-However, if ads apply to one&#39;s interests and needs, they can be useful rather than annoying.
+However, if ads apply to one's interests and needs, they can be useful rather than annoying.
 Web 3.0 aims to improve advertising by leveraging smart AI systems and targeting specific audiences based on consumer data.

 ### **Better Customer Support:**
 When it comes to websites and web applications, customer service is key to a smooth user experience.
 However, because of heavy costs, many web services that become successful cannot scale up their customer service operations accordingly.
 Through the use of smart chatbots that can talk to multiple customers at once, users can enjoy an enhanced experience while working with support agents.
 Digital artists are also bringing their works in front of the world by making them NFT by using web 3.0 and blockchain.